Latest News, Updates, Tutorials and much more

 However, blocking tracking pixels entirely is not recommended since this can interrupt other functions on the websites.

-Use CookieScript Consent Management Platform to scan your website for cookies and tracking pixels.
-CookieScript could manage your website privacy laws compliance and show the categories of cookies and tracking pixels.
+Use CookieScript Consent Management Platform to scan your website for cookies, tracking pixels, show the categories of cookies, and comply with the privacy laws.

 Differences Between a Pixel and a Cookie